 • Kiss, Bow, or Shake Hands: How to Do Business in Sixty Countries by Terri Morrison

 In most cases, of course, your gestures won't mistakenly be offensive; they'll simply be misconstrued.
-When holding up their fingers to count, most Italians start with the thumb for "one."
-Holding up just your forefinger means "wait a sec."
+When holding up their fingers to count, most Europeans start with the thumb for "one."
+Holding up just your forefinger means "wait a sec" in most countries.
 You may be trying to order one beer; they'll think you aren't ready yet.

-An Italian gesturing "come here" looks like they're shooing you away.
-People waving good-bye in Italy hold their hand out, palm facing up, and repeatedly slap all four fingers as a group toward themselves; to an American, that means "come here."
+A southern European gesturing "come here" looks like they're shooing you away.
+People waving good-bye in Europe hold their hand out, palm facing up, and repeatedly slap all four fingers as a group toward themselves; to an American, that means "come here."

 Confused?
 You should be.
-There are whole books on this subject (see sidebar).
-Gestures are an integral part of communicating in Italy, especially the south, but until you learn the Italian body language, it might be best just to keep your hands to yourself.
+There are whole books on this subject (see the box above to the right).
+Gestures are an integral part of communicating in Europe, especially the south, but until you learn the European body language, it might be best just to keep your hands to yourself.